cmelgaard/torch_bqqrp/INSTALL.md

 This will:

-1. Install required system packages via `apt` (compiler, cmake, OpenBLAS, etc.).
+1. Install required system packages via `apt` (compiler, CMake, OpenBLAS, etc.).
 2. Clone all C++ dependencies into `deps/src/`.
 3. Build and install them into `deps/install/`.
 4. Build the PyTorch extension (`python3 setup.py develop`).